riversoforion/auth0-api-spring-boot-starter/README.md

 transparently.

 Since these arbitrary APIs cannot be known by this starter, your consumer code must construct the beans.
-The must construct the beans.
 The starter will assist with providing the necessary dependency beans and configuration.

 ```java
 // MySpringConfiguration.java